Claim a Refund Due to a Deceased Taxpayer (Form 1310)

 If you need to file a return on behalf of a deceased taxpayer, use form 1310 unless:

-- You are the personal representative (executor) filing the return on behalf of the estate.
+* You are the personal representative (executor) filing the return on behalf of the estate.
 You must have written proof to file as the personal representative.
-The written proof can be sent by mail to the address where the original return would be sent.
+Send the written proof mail to the address where the original return would be sent.

 If you are the surviving spouse, you would indicate the date of death in the Basic Information > Personal Information section of the return.
 Form 1310 will not be generated.
 If both the taxpayer and spouse passed away during the year, please note that the IRS only allows you to e-file one Form 1310 on a return.